Catholic Prayer For Easter

 The Kyrie Eleison can be used as a personal prayer or as part of a larger worship service.
 It can also be used to request divine forgiveness for sins or to ask for help in times of need.

-READ: Catholic Prayer For Depression And Anxiety
+READ: Catholic Prayer For Forgiveness Of Others

 The Gloria in Excelsis Deo